 Whether you are a California native, someone who is interested in permanently moving to California or experiencing a few years of the student lifestyle there, or perhaps someone who is simply impressed by the calibre of the university education available in the state, the University of California school system presents an attractive array of top-rated undergraduate school programs with competitive admissions criteria.

 The University of California (UC) school system was first established in 1869, and is now one of the largest university systems in the US.
-Encompassing 10 separate campuses, the University of California includes some of the highest ranked universities in the world, including UC Berkeley, UCLA, and UC San Francisco.
+Encompassing 10 separate campuses, the University of California includes some of the highest ranked universities in the world, as well as in the nation—including UC Berkeley, UCLA and UC San Francisco.

 UC Rankings

-Important note: As I already mentioned, there are 10 schools in the UC system.
-This blog will focus on UC rankings for undergraduate programs.
-UC San Francisco is the only UC school that does not offer undergraduate education and only offers graduate and professional programs, hence I will not be including UC San Francisco in the table below.
+Important note: Although there are 10 schools in the UC system, this blog will focus on UC rankings for undergraduate programs.
+UC San Francisco is the only UC school that does not offer undergraduate education and only offers graduate and professional programs, so is not included in this list.

 How to Choose the Right UC School

-Before we get into the discussion of how you can apply and increase your chances of acceptance to UC schools, let’s go over some important considerations you must keep in mind.
+Before we discuss how you can apply and increase your chances of acceptance to UC schools, let’s go over some important considerations you must keep in mind.

 One Application

-Not only does this make the application process easier but applying to all 9 UC schools also increases your chances of getting admitted to at least one of them.
-While you may not get into your top-choice school, submitting an application to all available schools will increase your acceptance chances.
+While you may not get into your top-choice school, easily applying to all available schools will increase your acceptance chances.
 Remember, even if you do not get into your dream school, all UC institutions provide quality education.

 In-state vs Out-of-state